English Tea Store Tea Header

 See also:

-3 thoughts on “Guarding the Darjeeling Brand
+3 responses to “Guarding the Darjeeling Brand”

 1. Honesty in marketing is very important to me, and I see a huge problem as marketing a tea as “Darjeeling” that is produced in another region.
 I also think it’s a bit shady to use names like this to refer to products other than tea.
 However, I don’t like the idea of thinking about Darjeeling as a “brand”.
 Darjeeling is a region, a district of India, not a brand name.